bertrik/radio_gateway_rpi/README.md

 This will only listen and show what is received.

+	rgr_kiss /dev/ttyAMA0 FH4GOU-1

+This will start an AX25 network device with call sign "FH4GOU-1".
+All traffic in and out will be routed over the radio.

 If any program gives an error code, then this is what they mean:

 210	unspecified